 Week 1 provides a comprehensive overview of the issues and conditions shaping the strategic trade challenges of today.
 Unlike programs that focus exclusively on the United States’ approach to strategic trade control regulations, the SSTMA offers a comparative perspective that allows participants to understand the range of methods and tools available to them.
 Participants leave with a truly global and hands-on understanding of how to regulate trade in strategic (dual-use) items.

 Week 2 provides a primer in the construction of effective strategic trade control legislation.
-Participants learn from practitioners working the the fields of investigation, enforcement, and prosecution, sharing best practices and exploring how proven methods can be shared across country lines.
+Participants learn from practitioners working the fields of investigation, enforcement, and prosecution, sharing best practices and exploring how proven methods can be shared across country lines.
 Week 2 also features invited experts speaking on a variety of issues that are shaping the future of strategic trade, such as the rapid changes in aviation technology and the energy sector.

 Location and Timing